|

-The eternal, universal principle of the relationship between the Macrocosm and the Microcosm, and their combined relationship to the mythological archetypes is one that is as indispensable now in understanding the nature and existence of mankind as it was during the rise of the great philosophers of the Renaissance.
-While the Renaissance philosophers bring to us a closer understanding of how humans at the time related to the cosmos, this principle found its Source in even more ancient philosophical/religious thought.
 The principle of the Macrocosm-Microcosm holds that the rules and forces shaping and governing the human body are the same as those shaping and governing the entire universe; thereby, each human is a miniature cosmos.
 This ideology combined with an understanding and analysis of the mythological archetypes that portray the multidimensional history of mankind, begins to shed the light of understanding on matters that seem both esoteric and insurmountable to the human mind.
 Indeed, it can be seen that the mythologies actually speak the language of the cosmos in a symbolic and archetypal fashion that surpasses cultural and language barriers, and that therein lies the truest, unabridged version of human history, as well as the history of the universe(s) and that multifarious recognition we call God.

-As a statement of how the multidimensional universe works, it implies the reality of "action at a distance", the idea that forces can act upon and interact with objects seemingly without directly touching them.
-This idea supports Paracelsus’ notion that all the sciences combine to constitute that which is called creation, and that each of them intricately interacts with the other.
+As a statement of how the multidimensional universe works, it implies the reality of “action at a distance”, the idea that forces can act upon and interact with objects seemingly without directly touching them.
+This idea supports Paracelsus notion that all the sciences combine to constitute that which is called creation, and that each of them intricately interacts with the other.
 No singular, specific science can be conclusive about our origin, nor our existence.

 The idea of man as a Microcosm, representative both externally and internally of the earth or the universe, is idealistic of a primitive, original state of consciousness.
 This is wisely expressed in the following: